pixelated/pixelated-user-agent/README.md

 ## Quickstart

-### Using Vagrant

-to install from source:
+Requirements:

-    vagrant up
+  * vagrant

-or
+  * virtualbox

+Clone the repository:

+    git clone git@github.com:pixelated-project/pixelated-user-agent.git

+From the root folder, set up the vagrant machine:

     vagrant up source

-to install using the pixelated prvidede debian packages:
+You can log into the machine using:

-    vagrant up deb
+    vagrant ssh

+then you can run with:

+    pixelated-user-agent --host 0.0.0.0

+and it's done!

+## Long version

-### Installing dependencies for development:
+### The dependencies for development are:
-Dependencies are: node, npm, compass (ruby), virtualenv, git
+node, npm, compass (ruby), virtualenv, git

 * debian/ubuntu:
     * `sudo apt-get update`
     * `sudo apt-get install git nodejs-legacy npm python-dev python-virtualenv libffi-dev g++ ruby-dev`
     * `sudo gem install compass`

 * MacOS:
     Using brew will get you there faster:
     * `brew install node ruby phantomjs gnupg`